Mission & Bylaws

 As part of the NCCBT Network’s commitment to education and training, continuing education credits will be made available for most NCCBT Network sponsored workshops.

-The NCCBT Network is an Unincorporated Association registered as such with the Secretary of State of California, the California Franchise Tax Board and the IRS.
+The NCCBT Network is a tax-exempt Unincorporated Association registered as such with the Secretary of State of California, the California Franchise Tax Board and the IRS.

 Members may be excluded from joining or rejoining, or their membership may be terminated, if they:

 Members may be asked to leave the group if they:

-Being a member of the NCCBT Network, listed in the NCCBT Network Clinical Directory, on the NCCBT Network list-serv or in the NCCBT Network Directory does not certify or verify expertise or training in cognitive-behavior therapy or other psychotherapy.
-NCCBT Network clinicians who post on the NCCBT Network list-serve any information regarding a current/past/potential patient, must to adhere to HIPAA (1996) confidentiality guidelines.
-For information about HIPAA guidelines, go to any of the following sites: Department of Health and Human Services, American Psychological Association, or California Association of Marriage and Family Therapists.
+Being a member of the NCCBT Network, listed in the NCCBT Network Clinical Directory, on the NCCBT Network e-mails, or on the NCCBT Network Google Group does not certify, sanction or verify expertise or training in cognitive behavioral therapy or other psychotherapy.
+NCCBT Network clinicians who post on the NCCBT Network Google Group any information regarding a current/past/potential patient, must adhere to HIPAA (1996) confidentiality guidelines.
+For information about HIPAA guidelines, go to:

-These Bylaws may be amended by majority vote of the then-current members of the NCCBT Leadership Committee, at a meeting duly called and held for such purpose, or by unanimous written consent of the Leadership Committee as provided under these Bylaws.
+These Bylaws may be amended by majority vote of the then-current members of the NCCBT Network Leadership Committee, at a meeting duly called and held for such purpose, or by unanimous written consent of the Leadership Committee as provided under these Bylaws.